lgommans/ant-ai-1/README.md

 ## Files

-dm.py is the Dungeon Master; the game controller.
+dm.py is the Dungeon Master; the game controller. <More documentation is TODO.>